 Good used later OM671 turbo intake elbow.
-For 1981 to 1984 models without trap oxidizer.
+For 1981 to 1984 123 models without trap oxidizer.
 Please note comes with both clamps and NEW rubber seals.
 The elbow has been slightly modified by Kent for a much easier installation.
 Note part number if you are not sure of fit.

 Kent uses his 1976 240D that had sat idle for 6 years to demonstrate what needs to be done to get an old fuel system cleaned out and serviced properly.
 This always includes installing new fuel filters and sometimes will require replacing some of the rubber hoses.

 IF you want a nice one for your W123 turbo this is it!
-Excellent air filter assembly housing with short tube design.
-No cracks, good cap stud and threads,and all side clips intact.
+Excellent air filter assembly housing with a short tube design.
+No cracks, good cap stud and cap stud threads, and all side clips intact.
 No dent damage.
-Does not include wing nut.
+It does not include wing nut.
 No air filter included.

 Good used set of three knobs as shown.
 Threads are good.
 3 are required for one headlight door.
 All 1977 to 1985 123 Chassis Sedans, Coupes and Wagons: Mercedes 240D, Mercedes 300D, Mercedes 300CD, Mercedes 300TD, Mercedes 230E, Mercedes 280E, Mercedes 280CE, Mercedes 280TE.